 Hard Coat Anodizing Colors

 Can hardcoat anodized aluminum be colored?
 Yes, hard anodized aluminum can be colored.
 The coating darkens and takes on color due to the composition of the oxidation film and microstructure developed during the hard coat process.
 Specific aluminum alloys will develop characteristic colors in the oxidized hard coat.
 For example, 2000 series alloys produce a green or gray tinge from entrapped copper.
-6000 series aluminum forms an almost black oxide layer.
+The 6000 series aluminum forms an almost black oxide layer.
 Even light gray colored coats are possible with high temperature resistant 8000 series aluminum alloys undergoing hard coat anodizing.

 What Materials Can Be Hard Anodized?